 Treatment of infertility using donated eggs in Iran

-Infertility treatment centers in Iran since the late 1990s, along with the world’s advanced centers, have used egg donation to treat infertile couples who suffer from low ovarian reserve or poor quality eggs.
-In addition to Iranian infertility couples, foreign couples can also use the egg donation services of infertility treatment centers in Iran to solve the problem of infertility.
-Every year, infertile couples from different countries such as Iraq, Oman, Turkey, Kuwait, Afghanistan, Australia, Azerbaijan, Armenia, UAE, etc. go to Iranian fertility treatment centers to solve their infertility problem and use donated eggs in Iran.
+Infertility treatment centers in Iran, since the late 1990s, along with the world’s advanced centers, have used egg donation to treat infertile couples who suffer from low ovarian reserve or poor quality eggs.
+In addition to Iranian infertile couples, foreign couples can also use the egg donation services of infertility treatment centers in Iran to solve the problem of infertility.
+Every year, infertile couples from different countries, such as Iraq, Oman, Turkey, Kuwait, Afghanistan, Australia, Azerbaijan, Armenia, the UAE, etc., go to Iranian fertility treatment centers to solve their infertility problem and use donated eggs in Iran.

-How much does a donated egg cost in Iran?
+How much does IVF with egg donation cost in Iran?

-couples who want to select their baby’s sex can use the PGD service to determine embryo gender and family balancing.
-One application of the PGD technique involves identifying the gender of embryos post-formation but prior to their transfer to the uterus for pregnancy.
+Couples who want to select their baby’s gender can use the PGD service to choose an embryo’s gender and achieve family balancing.
+One application of the PGD technique involves identifying the gender of embryos post-formation but before their transfer to the uterus for pregnancy.

 You can contact us to benefit from infertility treatment services using donated eggs in Iran & IVF with donor eggs in Iran.